jenia/ipreader/README.md

 ## Profiling

-This program is meticulously profile using Golang pprof tooling
+This program is meticulously profiled using Golang pprof tooling

 ### Memory profiling results
 ```